About the Department of Finance Canada

 During World War I, the federal government borrowed from, and taxed, individual Canadians directly for the first time, through Victory Loans and income tax, which was introduced in 1917.

 In the early 1930s the Government transferred detailed operational and program responsibilities to other departments or agencies, so the Department of Finance could concentrate on essential analytical and policy work.

-By 2007, seven Canadian Finance Ministers had worn new shoes on Budget day, including three who made their own variations on the theme.
+The budget process today is much more elaborate, sometimes involving footwear.
+No one knows for sure how or when the "tradition" of a Finance Minister wearing new shoes on budget day began.
+By 2007, seven Canadian Finance Ministers had worn new shoes on budget day, including three who made their own variations on the theme.
 Paul Martin sported work boots.
 John Crosbie wore mukluks.
-And Jim Flaherty, who wore new shoes on Budget Day in 2006, bought his son ice skates for Budget 2007.
+And Jim Flaherty, who wore new shoes on budget day in 2006, bought his son ice skates for Budget 2007.